debops/docs/docs/ansible/roles/debops.gitlab.rst

 released on 22nd of each month, usually ``debops.gitlab`` role is updated to support new version shortly after that).

-The credentials are save in the secrets dir ``secret/credentials/host/gitlab/admin/password`` The login is ``admin@host``
+The credentials are saved in the secrets dir ``secret/credentials/host/gitlab/admin/password`` The login is ``admin@host``

 .. _GitLab: https://about.gitlab.com/